ga-wdi-boston/wdi_3_rack_demo/README.md

 ## Resources

-Are _Entities_ or _Objects_ that live on a server.
-We get _Representations_ of these resources when we a HTTP Request.
+* Are _Entities_ or _Objects_ that live on a server.

+* We get , (html, json, xml, pdf,...), _Representations_ of these resources in the body of a HTTP Response sent back to the client from the server.

+* A resource may have all or a subset of CRUD operations.

+For example, a user may be resource that can be represented in html, json, image.
+It may be created, read, updated and deleted.

+* A resource's representation will be determined by the [Media Type](http://en.wikipedia.org/wiki/Internet_media_type)  which is the value in the  [Accept](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html)  HTTP Request Header.

+For example, to get the html representation of a user resource this Accept header should be set to application/html.

-The location, or address, of the resource is specified by a URL.
+* The location, or address, of the resource is specified by a URL.

 #### Resource Addresses, Uniform Resource Location (URL)